Digitalosophy

 1. The Philosophy

-A philosophical discipline that studies the relationship between humans and digital technologies, promoting ethical and conscious approaches to technology use.
+A philosophical discipline that studies the relationship between humans and digital technologies, promoting ethical responsibility and critical awareness in technology use.

 Core Principles